drupalsocialinitiative/social_auth_facebook/README.txt

 ------------

 Social Auth Facebook Module is a Facebook Authentication integration for Drupal.
-It is based on the Social Auth and Social API projects
+It is based on the Social Auth and Social API projects, as well as in the Simple FB Connect module.

 It adds to the site:
 * A new url: /user/login/facebook